Children's Hospital is part of the UPMC family.

 In addition to blood tests and x-rays, the evaluation included a CT (computed tomography) scan, an MRI (magnetic resonance imaging) scan, a glucose tolerance test to check how his body was breaking down sugar, and more.

 To get his mind off all the poking and prodding, avid football fan Derek was thrilled to have the opportunity to meet several players for the Pittsburgh Steelers, get their autographs, visit the Steelers’ practice field, and try on several Superbowl rings.
 “My favorite part was trying on Troy Polamalu’s helmet,” Derek wrote.

-After all the test results came back, they were reviewed by Dr. Lowe and a team of other doctors, who then gave the go-ahead for Derek’s surgery.
+After all the test results came back, they were reviewed by a team of doctors, who then gave the go-ahead for Derek’s surgery.
 The procedure was scheduled for December 21, 2010.